Together on the outside,

 We explore the roots of saying yes when you want to say no, the drive to overachieve, and the search for validation.
 By understanding where these patterns began, we can create space for self-worth, autonomy, and boundaries that honour you.

-You and your experiences are unique, and I ground my practice in a person-centred approach while drawing from a range of therapeutic models, including psychodynamic & attachment, humanistic, and cognitive behavioural therapy (CBT).
-This flexible approach allows me to respond to your individual needs, so all parts of yourself can be seen, understood, and held.
+I ground my practice in a person-centred approach while drawing from a range of therapeutic models, including psychodynamic & attachment, humanistic, and cognitive behavioural therapy (CBT).
+This flexible approach allows me to respond to your individual needs - there's no 'one size fits all'.

-I’ve spent over 18 years working in high-pressure corporate environments and in the third sector, which gives me insight into the pressures women face and the challenges of carrying it all.
 I continue to develop my skills through ongoing training, supervision, and professional development.

+I’ve spent over 15 years working in high-pressure corporate environments and in the third sector, which gives me insight into the pressures women face and the challenges of carrying it all.

 As an NCPS-accredited counsellor, I follow a strict code of ethics, ensuring client welfare, confidentiality, and professional integrity.
 For more information, visit the website.